-(1) The SFRPUF shall be tested in accordance with the test procedures specified in §1634.8 using the standard cover fabric.
-The allowable range of mass loss for all foam specimens tested shall be between 4 and 18 percent mass loss except that one specimen may have a mass loss greater than 18 percent.
-Using SFRPUF from the production lot to be qualified, the SFRPUF substrate shall have an average mass loss of between 9 and 13 percent for 6 consecutive samples.
+(1) A minimum of 12 specimens shall be tested in accordance with the test procedures specified in §1634.8.
+The allowable range of mass loss for all foam specimens tested is between 8 and 20 percent mass loss.

+(2) The SFRPUF substrate shall have an average mass loss for the 12 samples tested of between 10 and 15 percent when tested in accordance with §1634.8.